hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

     <figcaption>The character patterns generated by Motorola's MCM6674 chip.</figcaption>
 </figure>

+Despite TRS-80's decent commercial success, it failed to make the ECMA-17 symbols known to a wider audience.
+Even though the ECMA-17 symbols were present inside the MM6674 character generator chip, the TRS-80 wasn't capable of displaying them (and lowercase letters) without hardware modifications.^[Matthew Reed's TRS-80.org: [Why was the Model I uppercase only?](http://www.trs-80.org/why-was-the-model-i-uppercase-only/)].
+But even when modified (mainly to enable lowercase letters), the purpose of the ECMA-17 symbols were not understood very well.
+Even Motorola itself mistakenly advertised them as "math symbols"^[Electronic Design V26 N10 (1978) [Scan on Internet Archive](https://archive.org/details/bitsavers_ElectronicignV26N1019780510_129741478/page/12/mode/1up?q=mcm6674) p.
+12. 07.03.2025].
+This lack of awareness of the ECMA-17 symbols continues to this day: a recent [TRS-80 cloning project](https://www.glensstuff.com/trs80/docco/trs80model1clone.pdf) calls them "hieroglyph-like"; the TRS-80 expert RetroStack calls them ["odd symbols"](https://github.com/RetroStack/chargen/blob/main/src/chargen/TRS80/Model1.ts); and ["the most complete TRS-80 text font"](https://www.kreativekorp.com/software/fonts/trs80/) by KreativeKorp misclassifies them as mathematical, technical or geometric shapes.
+The confusion likely stems from being stripped of their original context.
+The symbols were designed for electromechanical systems (e.g. ⍾ symbolizing an electric bell) and paper tape workflows, not digital displays.
+As TRS-80 was squarely a digital computer, the ECMA-17 symbols became cryptic artifacts, hidden in the TRS-80's character set.

 Beyond appearing in the 1984 Amstrad CPC^[CPC wiki on [Amstrad CPC Character Set ROMs](https://www.cpcwiki.eu/index.php?title=Keyboard_Versions#Character_Set_ROMs)], the ECMA-17 standard largely faded into obscurity.
-However, one of its 34 characters managed to endure: DELETE.
+However, one of its 34 characters managed to endure: DEL.
 Even though graphical symbols for control characters 0–31 were not widely adopted, many systems and software included the diagonal lines symbol (or a similar representation) at the 0x7F position.

 Because the designs of early bitmap fonts were constrained by small cell sizes, sometimes as small as 5 &times; 7 pixels, the diagonal lines were rendered as a symbol looking more like a checkerboard pattern ( ▒ ).
 This pattern can be found in character sets for *Apple II* (1977), *Exidy Sorcerer* (1978), various systems that used the *TMS9918* video display controller by Texas Instruments (1979)^[[TMS9918 datasheet](https://web.archive.org/web/20180717212934/https://emu-docs.org/VDP%20TMS9918/Datasheets/TMS9918.pdf)], *Elektuur Junior* (1980), *Kaypro II* (1982), in many "RAMfonts" bundled with the *Hercules Plus* graphics card (1986), and in some software, like SEI Soft's *FontEdit II* (1994).
 HP had specifically designed "symbol sets" for printers, and many of them included the checkerboard pattern at 0x7F, first appearing in 1978 in the *HP Roman* encoding.^[HP Roman on [Wikipedia](https://en.wikipedia.org/wiki/HP_Roman)] Various Teletext character sets^[Wikipedia, [Teletext character sets](https://en.wikipedia.org/wiki/Teletext_character_set) 07.03.2025], *Mattel Aquarius*, *Robotron Z9001*, *Otrona Attache* chargen fonts, the morse set of *RM Nimbus PC-186* and *Canon AS-100 (CP/M)* among many display DEL as a full block ( █ ) instead. *FM-Towns* and the *DEC VT220* terminal displays DEL as "DL".
 The word processor *Wang Professional* renders 0x7F as ¢, for some reason.
 And last but not least, IBM PC's infamous *Code Page 437* has a glyph representing a "house" ( ⌂ ) at 0x7F.